Home

 The University of Kansas, the School of Engineering, and in particular, the Department of Electrical Engineering & Computer Science (EECS) have zero tolerance for academic dishonesty and academic misconduct.

 The institutional definitions and consequences of institutional academic integrity policies will used.
 Academic dishonesty includes any form of plagiarism (cheating) as well as "giving or receiving of unauthorized aid on examinations or in the preparation of assignments or reports, knowingly misrepresenting the source of any academic work, falsification of research results, and plagiarizing of another's work."
-An absolutely minimum consequence of an academic integrity violation will be a zero for the item in question (e.g., a lab, an assignment, an exam or quiz), but the consequence may also be an F for the course, and the case may be forwarded to the SoE committee for additional penalties and disciplinary measures.
+An absolutely minimum consequence of an academic integrity violation will be a zero for the item in question (e.g., a lab, an assignment, an exam or quiz), but depending on the severity, the consequence may be a lower grade, or simply an F for the course, and the case may be forwarded to the SoE committee for additional penalties and disciplinary measures.

 • Each exam and quiz will be conducted synchronously in classroom, will be scheduled on a regular weekly session.